DevExpress/devextreme-demos/JSDemos/Demos/Charts/SeriesTemplates/description.md

         oil: 192.2,
     }

-To define series, use the [commonSeriesSettings]() object to specify common settings for all series: the [argumentField](), the [valueField]() and the Chart [type]().
+To define series, use the [commonSeriesSettings](/Documentation/ApiReference/UI_Components/dxChart/Configuration/commonSeriesSettings/) object to specify common settings for all series: the [argumentField](/Documentation/ApiReference/UI_Components/dxChart/Configuration/commonSeriesSettings/#argumentField), the [valueField](/Documentation/ApiReference/UI_Components/dxChart/Configuration/commonSeriesSettings/#valueField) and the [type](/Documentation/ApiReference/UI_Components/dxChart/Configuration/commonSeriesSettings/#type).

-Then, use the [seriesTemplate]() configuration object to define a template for the series.
-Within this object, assign the data source field that specifies the series name to the [nameField]() property.
+Then, use the [seriesTemplate](/Documentation/ApiReference/UI_Components/dxChart/Configuration/seriesTemplate/) configuration object to define a template for the series.
+Within this object, assign the data source field that specifies the series name to the [nameField](/Documentation/ApiReference/UI_Components/dxChart/Configuration/seriesTemplate/#nameField) property.

-If you need to specify individual values for properties of a particular series, assign a callback function to the [customizeSeries]() property of the [seriesTemplate]() object.
-This demo uses the [customizeSeries]() function to display a line instead of a bar for the `year: 2009`.
+If you need to specify individual values for properties of a particular series, assign a callback function to the [customizeSeries](/Documentation/ApiReference/UI_Components/dxChart/Configuration/seriesTemplate/#customizeSeries) property of the [seriesTemplate](/Documentation/ApiReference/UI_Components/dxChart/Configuration/seriesTemplate/) object.
+This demo uses the [customizeSeries](/Documentation/ApiReference/UI_Components/dxChart/Configuration/seriesTemplate/#customizeSeries) function to display a line instead of a bar for the `year: 2009`.